Skip to main content

 service = dfc.ServiceData(dfc.CacheQueue(cache_size: int, qobj: queue.Queue))

-Different from CachePlain, this queue-based cache needs a queue object as the first argument.
+Different from CachePlain, this queue-based cache needs a queue object as the second argument.
 This queue object should be provided by a Process Data Manager.
 In many cases, such a manager needs to be initialized guarded by the if __name__ == "__main__" check.
 For example,

 use_queue_with_manager.py